top

 Gabby’s Response:

-Hi Cindy: Your request is a set up.
+Hi Cindy: Your request is a setup.
 You have an unconscious way of relating with people that divides them.

 If your intention is to have something on your tombstone other than, "She lived and died and made no significant contribution to humankind other than to turn family members against each other, without knowing how she did it," then read the following.
 The other option is to continue believing that you have absolutely nothing to do with the success or failure of other’s relationships.

 Whenever there is a failed relationship look for the third party who has a vested interest in its failure.
 Most often this person plays the role of an ally in the drama.
-The saboteur is always there if you look with intention to find him/her.
-Two clues: Notice who was in your father’s life during both failures.
+The saboteur is always there if you look with intention to find him/her.* Two clues: Notice who was in your father's life during both failures.
 It has to be a person pretending to not be a leader.
-Notice also who you chose as friends, those who unconsciously sabotaged your stepmother’s marriage, all the while pretending they were in support of its success.
+Notice also that you chose as "fond" friends those who unconsciously sabotaged your stepmother's marriage, all the while pretending they were in support of its success.
 There is a way to communicate, to relate, that supports relationships in working and there is a way of relating (communicating) that supports relationships in failing.
 The subject of support is not taught in public schools.

 Thanks for the great letter.
 It’s an issue not commonly discussed. —Gabby